 Balance transfer offer

-This card currently offers 0% on balance transfers for the first 12 months with no balance transfer fee.
-This isn't the longest interest-free balance transfer offer on the market, but it could help you pay off your debt and save on interest if you pay it back before the cash advance revert rate applies.
+This card currently offers 0% on balance transfers for the first 12 months with a balance transfer fee.
+This is one of the longest interest-free balance transfer offers on the market and it could help you pay off your debt and save on interest if you pay it back before the cash advance revert rate applies.
 It's important to remember that balance transfers won't earn points.